notlimey/cra-template-srt/README.md

 1. Clone the repository to your computer
 2. Open a terminal in the directory where you want your app
-3. Run `npx create-react-app my-app --template file:/path/to/React-Typescript Structured Template`
+3. Run `npx create-react-app my-app --template file:/path/to/SRT-Template`

 (Make sure you specify where the template directory is)